Evo Investors Q3 Update

 Italy- we have also partnered up with the first Italian platform- Re-Lender, although they are young, the team behind it, keeps our hopes high and should be able to provide investment opportunities for Skin in the Game deals.
 Here's a short interview with them.

 Germany- our latest addition from Germany is iFunded- who will be able to provide more deals from Germany for further diversification, their next deal will be available for our clients.

 Question from our investors: why deals from Germany are usually not skin in the game?

 The Netherlands- Maxcrowdfund is a new deal provider whose focus is rather different than to most of the platforms we have worked so far with.
 We have currently financed their investment fund in Germany.
-Personally we believe their business model is highly fair to the investors and focused on maximising the returns from capital gains.
+We believe their business model is highly fair to the investors and focused on maximizing the returns from capital gains.
 That's because on that particular fund they do not charge fund's management fees.
-They earn from exit of the fund, because then they give 30% of the capital gains to the investors and keep 70% for themselves.
+They earn from the exit of the fund because then they give 30% of the capital gains to the investors and keep 70% for themselves.
 Also, that particular deal has 8% annual returns, which is high compared to the buy to let deals we have financed so far.

 When we have ordered documents about their companies from the state registry we have found complicated ownership structures and they were reluctant to explain why have they chosen to do it this way.

 At EvoEstate believe that transparency is the essential foundation for positive outcomes, but from our experiences trying to work with them, we understood that this is not the case with them and their lack of effort to provide investors with the necessary documents or information to make informed investment decisions has disappointed us.

 If you believe there are ways how we could improve your experience using our platform, we would love to hear it.